-Columbus Next Generation Corporation

-July 5, 2023

-The Honorable Pete Buttigieg Secretary of Transportation U.S. Department of Transportation 1200 New Jersey Avenue S.E.
+July 11, 2023 The Honorable Pete Buttigleg Secretary of Transportation U.S. Department of Transportation 1200 New Jersey Avenue S.E.
 Washington, D.C.
-20590

-Re: Support for the Bronzeville/Mt.
-Vernon Avenue Safe Streets for All Application

-Dear Secretary Buttigieg:
+20590 Re: Support for the Bronzeville/Mt.
+Vernon Avenue Safe Streets for All Application Dear Secretary Buttigieg:

-On behalf of Columbus Next Generation Corporation (Next Gen), I am writing this letter to express our strong support for the City of Columbus' Bronzeville/Mt.
-Vernon Avenue Safe Streets for All (SS4A) application.
-This project is seeking approximately \$6.3 million in federal funding.
-This funding will help fund much needed physical infrastructure improvements, while also providing funding for multiple demonstration projects that will help Columbus better implement its Vision Zero 2023-2028 Action Plan.
-Next Gen is a non-profit real estate development corporation whose mission is to spur development in the city of Columbus' older neighborhood.
-King Lincoln Bronzeville is within.
-Next Gen has been responsible for facilitating approximately \$30 million of new housing and retail opportunities in the area.
-This kind of investment has created an additional investment from private investment to further enhance the area.
-Viable roadway infrastructure is needed to give a quality of life enjoyed by others in the metropolitan area.
-The City of Columbus is committed to building an equitable transportation system that addresses long-term poverty and uplifts disadvantaged communities.
+I am writing in support of the City of Columbus' Bronzeville/Mt.
+Vernon Avenue Safe Streets for All (SS4A) application, which seeks approximately \$6.3 million in federal funding.
+This support will help fund much needed physical infrastructure improvements and multiple demonstration projects that will help Columbus better implement its Vision Zero 2023-2028 Action Plan.
+The City of Columbus is committed to building an equitable transportation system that addresses longterm poverty and uplifts disadvantaged communities.
 The Bronzeville/Mt.
-Vernon Avenue project continues to reinvest in neighborhoods torn apart by inequities in transportation planning.
+Vernon Avenue project continues to reinvest in neighborhoods torn apart by historical inequities in transportation planning.
 To help rectify the traffic violence along Mt.
 Vernon Avenue, the City of Columbus began a multi-year community collaboration process in 2020.
-The physical improvements proposed along Mt.
-Vernon Avenue are the result of this collaboration.
-This project will reduce speeding and provide a significant reduction in all crash types, especially crashes involving vulnerable road users and fatal and serious injury crashes.
-This project will also fund street lighting upgrades and fund lane reallocation and speed reduction demonstration projects on Broad Street and other neighborhood streets.
-This project will reinvest in communities that were divided and adversely impacted by the construction of the interstates through Central Ohio in the 1960s and 70s.
-The physical and economic impact was felt beyond the streets and homes demolished by the construction; the fracturing of these communities contributed to a slow and precipitous decline until the 2000s when the city and many community partners began to reinvest in these neighborhoods.
-Since 2010, these neighborhoods have received multiple grants from the U.S. Department of Housing and Urban Development including a nearly \$30 million Choice Neighborhood Implementation Grant in 2014.
-It is also where the city, Ohio Department of Transportation, and Mid-Ohio Regional Planning Commission restored the connection of these neighborhoods to downtown Columbus through the building of the Long Street Bridge and Cultural Wall as part of the Phase 1 Columbus Crossroads improvements to I-70 and I-71.
-This project was so significant that it was featured on the cover of the FY2017 USDOT Budget Highlights.
-A SS4A grant is necessary to continue the positive momentum and provide safer, multimodal facilities for businesses, residents, and roadway users of all ages and abilities in these neighborhoods.
-We respectfully request that the U.S. Department of Transportation consider the transportation challenges within Columbus' Near East, the need to create more transportation opportunities within it, and the potential this project has to positively impact our community.
-We urge your consideration of the application.
+As a result of this collaboration, the proposed physical improvements will reduce speeding and provide a significant reduction in all crash types, especially crashes involving vulnerable road users and fatal and serious injury crashes.
+This project also will fund street lighting upgrades and lane reallocation and speed reduction demonstration projects on Broad Street and other neighborhood streets to help protect our residents.
+Additionally, this project will reinvest in the communities that were adversely impacted by the construction of interstates through central Ohio in the 1960s and 70s when the physical and economic impact was felt beyond the streets and homes demolished by construction.
+After a slow and precipitous decline, the City and community partners began to reinvest in these neighborhoods.
+Since 2010, these neighborhoods have received multiple grants from the U.S. Department of Housing and Urban Development, including a nearly \$30 million Choice Neighborhood Implementation Grant in 2014.
+The City, Ohio Department of Transportation, and Mid-Ohio Regional Planning Commission also restored the connection of these neighborhoods to downtown Columbus through the building of the Long Street Bridge and Cultural Wall as part of Columbus Crossroads' improvements to I-70 and I-71, a project that was featured on the FY2017 USDOT Budget Highlights cover.
+This SS4A grant is critical to continue the positive momentum for safer, multimodal facilities for all businesses, residents and roadway users in these neighborhoods.
+To that end, I urge the U.S. Department of Transportation's highest consideration of this funding request.
+Best of Health.